errbotio/errbot/docs/features.rst

 * As well as a polling framework for plugins
 * An easy configuration framework
 * A test backend for unittests for plugins which can make assertions about issued commands and their responses
 * And a templating framework to display fancy HTML messages.
-Automatic conversion from HTML to plaintext when the backend doesn't support HTML means you don't have to make seperate text and HTML versions of your command output yourself
+Automatic conversion from HTML to plaintext when the backend doesn't support HTML means you don't have to make separate text and HTML versions of your command output yourself

 .. _Hipchat: https://www.hipchat.com/